MicrosoftDocs/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/nn-windows-graphics-holographic-interop-iholographicquadlayerupdateparametersinterop.md

 > The feature described in this topic is implemented in Windows 10, version 1903 (10.0; Build 18362), but the `Windows.Graphics.Holographic.Interop.h` header file is available only in the [Windows 10 SDK Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

+The **IHolographicQuadLayerUpdateParametersInterop** interface is a nano-COM interface that is used to commit Direct3D 12 buffer resources for quad layer rendering in the corresponding [HolographicFrame](/uwp/api/windows.graphics.holographic.holographicframe).

-A nano-COM interface that allows COM interop with the [HolographicQuadLayerUpdateParameters](/uwp/api/windows.graphics.holographic.holographicquadlayerupdateparameters) class for applications that use Direct3D 12 for holographic rendering.
+The **IHolographicQuadLayerUpdateParametersInterop** interface allows COM interop with the [HolographicQuadLayerUpdateParameters](/uwp/api/windows.graphics.holographic.holographicquadlayerupdateparameters) class for applications that use Direct3D 12 for holographic rendering.
+Nano-COM allows Direct3D 12 objects to be used as parameters for API calls directly, rather than going through a container object.

-Your application can use this interface to do holographic rendering using the Direct3D 12 APIs.
-Nano-COM is used enable Direct3D 12 objects as parameters directly to API calls.

-The **IHolographicQuadLayerUpdateParametersInterop** interface is used to commit Direct3D 12 buffer resources for presentation.

 ## Inheritance
 The **IHolographicQuadLayerUpdateParametersInterop** interface inherits from the [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable) interface.